madhusudhanrao-ppm/developer/ai-for-financialservices/ai-fs-process/ai-fs-process.md

-# Building a Robust Suspected Transaction Review Business Process & Analytics
+# Build a Robust Suspected Transaction Review Business Process & Analytics

 ## About this workshop